 Materials.
 The quality of steel and shipping containers can vary.
 Be prepared to work with a design advisor to choose a Cargo Worthy (CW) container to meet your unique needs.
 CW graded containers are units that have been inspected and deemed worthy to be used in international maritime shipping.
 They have no defects or damage that would threaten it's integrity or ability to be used for transporting cargo around the globe.

-A good first step to take is to explore some options.
 Take a look at this 20’ modified storage container by Conexwest as an example:

 Step 2: Create Your Project Plan